 What is Co-op?

+Co-op, short for Cooperative Education, is the integration of classroom theory with applied learning in appropriate fields of business, engineering, science, technology, education, and other professions.
+Florida Tech students can obtain valuable major-related work experience through the Co-op program, and receive academic credit for their experience.
+Co-op at Florida Tech is an optional program for qualified main campus students and is available for every major, with appropriate departmental approvals.
 Getting major-related work experience can be a great way for students to apply what they have learned in the classroom and can help clarify career goals.
 In addition, students gain a competitive edge in their full-time job search because they have the skills and relevant experience that employers are seeking.

 How ProTrack Co-op at Florida Tech is Different

 ProTrack Cooperative Education combines a traditional university education with a one-of-a-kind, student-centered cooperative education program.
 ProTrack students are also eligible for the FastTrack program, which allows them to earn a Master’s degree in just five years.
-For more information read here: Finish in Five.
+For more information, read here: Finish in Five.